At a glance: Learn about integrating Facebook Ads with AppsFlyer.

 Attribution for Facebook for out-of-store Android apps

-Facebook doesn't allow creating mobile apps install campaigns for Android apps that are in out-of-store markets, e.g. Baidu.
+Facebook doesn't allow creating mobile apps install campaigns for Android apps that are in out-of-store markets, for example, Baidu.

 However, you can advertise and record installs for out-of-store apps on Facebook following these instructions:

-- Create a "Link click" campaign on Facebook, which sends leads to a landing page.
+- Create a Traffic or Conversions campaign on Facebook, with mobile attribution enabled, which sends leads to a landing page.

 - The lead clicks on the button and is redirected to the out-of-store market.
-After completing the installation the lead becomes an attributed user.
+After completing the installation AppsFlyer attributes the user to Facebook, via its MMP API.

 Facebook cost FAQs